Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: Introduction

-The rest of this paper is arranged as follows: Chapter 2 will introduce some definitions and basic technologies involved in this paper, such as hypergraph and hypergraph neural networks, and analyze our exploration experiments on self-supervised contrastive learning on multi-channel information.
-We will describe and analyze our method in Chapter 3 detailly.
-Chapter 4 is the section of the experiments.
-We will verify the method proposed in this paper, including performance comparison experiments, variant experiments, and stability experiments.
-Chapter 5 will introduce and analyze the research work related to this paper, including hypergraph neural network, self-supervised learning, and self-supervised graph learning for recommendation.
-Chapter 6 will conclude this paper and some future works.
+The remainder of this paper is organized as follows: Chapter 2 will introduce and analyze the research work that is related to this paper, including work on hypergraph neural networks, self-supervised learning, and self-supervised graph learning for recommendation.
+Chapter 3 will introduce definitions and basic technologies that are utilized in this paper, such as hypergraphs and hypergraph neural networks, and analyze our exploration experiments on self-supervised contrastive learning on multi-motif information.
+We will describe and analyze our method in detail in Chapter 4.
+Chapter 5 will present the experiments.
+We will evaluate the method that is proposed in this paper via performance comparison experiments, variant experiments, and stability experiments.
+Chapter 6 will present the conclusions of this paper and discuss future work.